-Prior to each test, the equipment shall be shown to be operational by means of the procedure contained in Subsection 4.6.1.5.
+Prior to each test, the equipment shall be shown to be operational by means of the procedure contained in Subsection 5.6.1.5.
 The equipment may then be prepared as if for actual transportation or storage, and subjected to appropriate test procedures outlined.
-After each procedure has been completed, the equipment status will again be verified as in Subsection 4.6.1.5.
+After each procedure has been completed, the equipment status will again be verified as in Subsection 5.6.1.5.

-The following requirements for equipment preparation, functional tests, and inspections shall apply to each of the non-operating test procedures.
+The following requirements (5.6.1.1 through 5.6.1.6) for equipment preparation, functional tests, and inspections shall apply to each of the non-operating test procedures.